StanfordVL/pair-website/people/index.md

                 </a>
                 <h3><a href="http://rishab.me/" target="_blank">Rishab Mehra</a></h3>
                 <p class="person-title">Graduate Student, Computer Science</p>
-                <p class="person-bio">Rishab is a member of PAC, where his research interests lie in the real world applications of computer vision and natural language processing.</p>
+                <p class="person-bio">Rishab is a member of PAIR, where his research interests lie in the real world applications of computer vision and natural language processing.</p>
             </div>

         <div class="col-md-4 img-portfolio">